Norwegian County Road 613

 Until 2010, the 80 km long road was part of National Road 13 but administrative reforms passed this part of the road to the county.
-County Road 13 and a short section of County Road 55 are designated as one of eighteen National Tourist Routes in Norway.
-The road crosses the Gaularfjellet mountains.
+This part was renamed County Road 13, and the rest is still National Road 13.

 In 2019, the road was renumbered to County Road 613, as a part of a reform aiming to have separate numbers of National Roads and County Roads.
 After this only National Road 13 has number 13 in Norway.

+County Road 613 and a short section of County Road 55 are designated as one of eighteen National Tourist Routes in Norway.
+The road crosses the Gaularfjellet mountains.